E4Eric/TheDuck/README.md

 Here 'main' does the normal things; arg parsing / verification...
 Then it loads the model and instantiates the 'window', passing in the model as a constructor arg.
 Note that these are concrete classes and determine both the language and base UI API (here I use Python / pyqt5).

-New we need to define the Duck's actual implementation; we need to be able to render the UI represented in the given model (look like a duck) and manage incoming base UI events to mimic the target app's behaviour (act like a duck).
+Now we need to define the Duck's actual implementation; we need to be able to render the UI represented in the given model (look like a duck) and manage incoming base UI events to mimic the target app's behaviour (act like a duck).

 Duck Architecture